Free Courses: Trucking Mastery with Kevin Rutherford. REGISTER NOW

 1. Always perform a DVIR.

-Having a quick Federal Motor Carrier Safety Administration (FMCSA) Roadside Inspection is only one reason why you should be performing regular pre-trip inspections every time you hit the road.
+Having a quick Federal Motor Carrier Safety Administration (FMCSA) Roadside Inspection is only one reason you should be performing regular pre-trip inspections every time you hit the road.
 Follow a Driver’s Vehicle Inspection Report (DVIR) to make sure you’re checking off all the right boxes on your truck.
 This includes checking your battery, brakes, clutch, defrost, exhaust, horn, lights, mirrors, safety equipment, tires, and windows, just to name a few.
 Attention to detail in this process will pay off during a typical roadside inspection, not to mention it’s just a safer way to roll.

 2. Review the Annual Vehicle Inspection Report.